parmentelat/jupyterlab-examples/notebooks/5-02-repl-nb.md

 :theme: JupyterLab Light
 :width: 100%
 :height: 500px
-:prompt: click to start a replite
+:prompt: click to start a replite with numpy
 :prompt_color: gray

 print('Hello from a JupyterLite console!')